What is a musculoskeletal ultrasound?

 What is it for?

-This test is useful for evaluating the consequences of traumas which can cause muscle rupture, haematoma, muscle hernia, contracture or tendon damage.
-As the radiologist moves the tranducer over your body, a real-time image of the muscles and tendons is displayed on the monitor screen, allowing the radiologist to formulate a diagnosis based on the ultrasound image.
+An ultrasound transducer, a handheld device that emits and receives sound waves, is placed on the skin over the area being examined.
+The transducer is moved around to obtain different views and images of the area.
+As the radiologist moves the transducer over your body, a real-time image of the muscles and tendons is displayed on the monitor screen, allowing the radiologist to formulate a diagnosis based on the ultrasound image.

 What does it feel like during the procedure?

-A musculoskeletal ultrasound is a painless procedure unless it is carried out over a highly inflamed area.
-In that case you might feel a small amount pain.
+A musculoskeletal ultrasound is a painless procedure unless it is carried out over a highly inflamed area, in which case, you may feel a small amount pain.